 Navigator Aurora Facility.
 In October 2019, the SPV, OCY Aurora Ltd, which owns Navigator Aurora, entered into secured financing agreements for \$69.1 million consisting of a loan facility, the "Navigator Aurora Facility" which is denominated in USD.
-The Navigator Aurora Facility is a seven year unsecured loan provided by OCY Malta Limited, the parent of OCY Aurora Ltd. The Navigator Aurora Facility bears interest at 3-month U.S. LIBOR plus a margin of 185 basis points and is repayable with a balloon payment on maturity.
-As of December 31, 2021, there was \$54.8 million in borrowings outstanding under the Navigator Aurora Facility (December 31, 2020: \$61.3 million).
-The Navigator Aurora Facility is subordinated to a further bank loan where OCY Aurora Ltd. is the guarantor and Navigator Aurora is pledged as security.
-The likelihood of the Company having to make any payments under the guarantee is remote.
-The shipbroker appraised value of Navigator Aurora exceeded the borrowings outstanding under the Navigator Aurora Facility by approximately \$20.8 million as of December 31, 2021 (As of December 31, 2020: \$14.0 million).
+The Navigator Aurora Facility is a seven year unsecured loan provided by OCY Malta Limited, the parent of OCY Aurora Ltd. The Navigator Aurora Facility bears interest at Term SOFR plus 201 basis points and is repayable with a balloon payment on maturity.
+As of December 31, 2023, there was \$41.3 million in borrowings outstanding under the Navigator Aurora Facility December 31, 2022: \$48.1 million).
+The Navigator Aurora Facility is subordinated to a further bank loan where OCY Aurora Ltd. is the guarantee is remote.
+The shipbroker appraised value of Navigator Aurora exceeded the borrowings outstanding under the Navigator Aurora Facility by approximately \$39.9 million as of December 31, 2023 (As of December 31, 2022: \$28.9 million).
 The fair value of the vessel is significantly greater than the amount of the senior bank loan it is pledged against, and therefore the guarantee made by the SPV to the lenders of the subordinated loan where OCY Malta Ltd is the borrower has negligible fair value.

-The following table shows the breakdown of secured term loan facilities and total deferred financing costs split between current and non-current liabilities as of December 31, 2020, and 2021:
+The following table shows the breakdown of secured term loan facilities and total deferred financing costs split between current and non-current liabilities as of December 31, 2023, and 2022:

-December 31, 2020 December 31, 2021 (in thousands) Current Liability Current portion of secured term loan facilities \$ 67,936 \$151,586 Less: current portion of deferred financing costs (2,274) (3,016) Current portion of secured term loan facilities, net of deferred financing costs \$ 65,662 \$148,570 Non-Current Liability Secured term loan facilities and revolving credit facilities net of current portion \$617,994 \$664,356 Less: non-current portion of deferred financing costs (4,183) (4,689) Non-current secured term loan facilities and revolving credit facilities, net of current portion and non-current deferred financing costs \$613,811 \$659,667
+De cember 31, 2022 December 202 , (in thou isands) Current Liability Current portion of secured term loan facilities and revolving credit facilities \$ 101,558 \$ 123,024 Less: current portion of deferred financing costs (2,549) (2,697) Current portion of secured term loan facilities, net of deferred financing costs 99,009 1 120,327 Non-Current Liability Secured term loan facilities and revolving credit facilities net of current portion, excluding amount due to related parties 612,349 (646,131 Amount due to related parties 48,140 41,342 Less: non-current portion of deferred financing costs (4,011) (4,156) Non-current secured term loan facilities and revolving credit facilities, net of current and non-current deferred financing costs \$ 656,478 \$ (583,317

-^{} Includes amounts relating to the Navigator Aurora Facility held within a lessor entity (for which legal ownership resides with a financial institution) that we are required to consolidate under U.S. GAAP into our financial statements as a variable interest entity Please read Note 10-Variable Interest Entities to our consolidated financial statements.
+^{} Amount due to related parties relates to the Navigator Aurora Facility held within a lessor entity (for which legal ownership resides with a financial institution) that we are required to consolidate under U.S. GAAP into our financial statements as a variable interest entity.